f-varga/image-tagger/README.md

     }
     ```

+    * The `DATABASE` and `IMAGES_FOLDER` keys are specific to the application:
+        * `DATABASE` controls the name of your local database file.
+If you change this value, rename the `tags.db3` file in the root of the project to the new name or run: `flask --app web init-db` again.
+        * `IMAGES_FOLDER` contains the path to a local folder where you store the images you want to tag.
+This should be a valid path and remember: the application will only look inside this folder and not any of it's subfolders.

-    * The `DATABASE` and `IMAGES_FOLDER` keys are specific to the application.
-For the other options, please consult the [flask documentation](https://flask.palletsprojects.com/en/stable/).
+    * For the other options, please consult the [flask documentation](https://flask.palletsprojects.com/en/stable/).

 5.  **Run the Application:**
     ```bash
     source venv/bin/activate
-    flask --app web init-db # only before first run (or whenever you want to completely reset your database) flask --app web run     # --debug if you want to tinker with the code and see the effects immediatly
+    flask --app web init-db # only before first run (or whenever
+                            # you want to completely reset your database)
+    flask --app web run     # --debug if you want to tinker with the
+                            # code and see the effects immediatly
     ```

     or, under Windows:

     ```powershell
     .\venv\Scripts\activate
-    flask --app web init-db # only before first run (or whenever you want to completely reset your database) flask --app web run     # --debug if you want to tinker with the code and see the effects immediatly
+    flask --app web init-db # only before first run (or whenever
+                            # you want to completely reset your database)
+    flask --app web run     # --debug if you want to tinker with the
+                            # code and see the effects immediatly
     ```

     The application should now be accessible at `http://127.0.0.1:5000`.
-If your firewall rules prevent the application from running at this port
+If your OS access control or firewall rules prevent the application from running at this port, please consult the documentation provided by your OS vendor / firewall vendor on how to solve this issue or try:

+    ```bash
+    flask --app web run --port YOUR_PORT_HERE
+    ```

 6. **Deploying the Application**

     At your own risk, you can deploy the application on a webserver that you own.
 For instructions on how to deploy flask applications in production environments, consult the [flask documentation](https://flask.palletsprojects.com/en/stable/).

     **Do not** use the above command to deploy the application in a production environment!